marvinjude/epilot-bet/README.md

 <!-- Centered text -->
 <p align="center">
-  Made with ❤️ in Greece 🇬🇷 by <a href="https://linkedin.com/in/jude-agboola">Jude</a>
+  Made with ❤️ in Santorini, Greece 🇬🇷 by <a href="https://linkedin.com/in/jude-agboola">Jude</a>
 </p>